-- Submit complete paper by initial submission deadline. - Any day before the initial deadline is okay for submission. - After you submit, please allow us a couple of days to get back to you via email.
-We will send you a list of formatting edits that must be made. - Be patient because others are also submitting, and it takes a while to review each paper. - Make the required edits and then submit the revised version via the same OpenSIUC account.
+- Submit complete paper by initial deadline. - Any day before the initial deadline is okay for submission, The sooner the better! - After you submit, please allow us a couple of days to get back to you. - Be patient because others are also submitting.